 Approaches vary depending on what part of the formations you are going towards, but the vast majority are approached via the Ali's scrambling route... this passage is on the north side of the Bluffs facing the campground.
 One can also pass through the bluffs via Ali Baba's Cave, a tunnel through the formation.
 On the other side is a long ledge system called Flinder's Lane.
 Many high quality routes begin from here, which is just on top of the Tiger Wall.
 Descent from the top of the Bluffs is via rappel.
 Ali's can be reversed to reach terra firma.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for The Bluffs:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for The Bluffs:

 Missing Link 5.9+ 5c 17 VI 17 E1 5a